Nitrokey/nethsm/docs/developer-documentation.md

 4. Connect the bootable USB device.
 To interact with the system the BMC remote console shall be used.
 5. Before booting into the system make sure the linux commandline arguments contain: `nopat iomem=relaxed` in order to enable flashing the NAND using `flashrom`.
 6. Once inside the Linux system, start `sshd` and copy over the `coreboot.rom` into the running system.
-7. Flash the (bios region) of the NAND using the command `flashrom --ifd -i bios -p internal --noverify-all -w coreboot.rom`.
+7. Flash the (BIOS region) of the NAND using the command `flashrom --ifd -i bios -p internal --noverify-all -w coreboot.rom`.
 8. Once this is done, shut off the system completely.

 ##### Flashing with firmware update file